Food tours to Thailand and India. Want to tag-along?

 Make your own way to Delhi - this allows you to use frequent flyer miles.
 Please arrive on the starting date of the tour because we have organised airport transfers and hotel accommodation for everyone.
 (If you arrive the day before, you will have to organise a place to stay and transfers until the tour starts.)

 We are not slumming on this trip.
-Boutique hotels in Delhi, plus 2 palace hotels in Jaipur, guides, food experiences, transport and admissions are all included in the price.
+Boutique hotels in Delhi and Varanasi, plus 2 palace hotels in Jaipur, guides, food experiences, transport and admissions are all included in the price.

 The following itinerary will explain more.

 Day #1: Basically this is the day you all need to arrive in Delhi.